 Romer notes that there are two kinds of optimism — Complacent optimism and Conditional Optimism.
-Complacent optimism is sitting and thinking/hoping/wishing good things to happen.
+Complacent optimism is sitting and thinking, hoping, and wishing for good things to happen.
 Conditional optimism is the belief that if we get busy and work to make things better, things will get better.

 I can see a direct line between complacent optimism and cynicism.
-Thinking/hoping/wishing is not enough.
-The late broadcaster, Gwen Ifil, noted that 'we can't expect the world to get better by itself.'
+Thinking, hoping, and wishing is not enough.
+The late broadcaster Gwen Ifil noted that 'we can't expect the world to get better by itself.'
 We can, however, expect the world to get better if we work to make it better.

-There are issues facing us and people in need, but thinking/wishing/hoping — and I will add tweeting/posting/liking — is not enough.
+There are issues facing us and people in need, but thinking, wishing, and hoping — and I will add tweeting, posting, and liking — is not enough.
 It's the doing that matters.

 We are optimistic over here because we focus on the doing.